A covariance formula for the number of excursion set components of Gaussian fields and applications: An exact formula for the covariance and applications

 \subsection{Stability of the component count}

 We begin by stating three deterministic topological stability properties of the component count.
 Roughly speaking the first states that the component count at level $\ell$ cannot change under small perturbations if there are no critical points at level $\ell$.
 The second states the component count can change by at most one if the function is perturbed near a non-degenerate critical point.
-These are both essentially standard results from (stratified) Morse theory, and similar statements appear many times in the literature, but for completeness we present proofs in Section \ref{s:top}.
-The third states that the change in the component count when perturbing near a critical point is the same for all sufficiently large boxes; again see Section \ref{s:top} for the proof.
+The third states that the change in the component count when perturbing near a critical point is the same for all sufficiently large boxes.
+These properties are all consequences of standard results of stratified Morse theory (see \cite{gm88} for a comprehensive background) as we will explain below.
+However in the interest of completeness, we present proofs of our results in Section~\ref{s:top}.

 To formalise the stability properties we require the notion of stratified sets.
 A box $B=[a_1,b_1]\times\dots\times[a_d,b_d]$ may be considered as a \emph{stratified set} by partitioning it into the finite collection $\mathcal{F} = (F_i)$ of (the interiors of) its faces of all dimensions $0 \le m \le d$, which we refer to as the \textit{strata}.
 We let $\mathcal{F}_0 \subset \mathcal{F}$ be the strata of dimension $m = 0$.
 A \textit{stratified box} will be any such $B$ considered as a stratified set.
 We equip each stratum $F \in \mathcal{F} \setminus \mathcal{F}_0$ with its Lebesgue measure $dv_F$, and each stratum $F \in \mathcal{F}_0$ with a Delta mass, also denoted~$dv_F$.